 A witness to the impact of community leadership and a believer that giving happens at all levels, Ebonie Johnson Cooper’s mission to give back to her community has been a life-long passion.
 Inspired by her parents and the kind spirit of her family, Ebonie always knew helping those around her was a fundamental part of life.

-In 2009 Ebonie began Friends of Ebonie to be an philanthropic resource for her millennial peers.
-Now a leading platform in the way of social responsibility for GenY-ers of color, it is a blog, philanthropic information portal and an educational giving resource.
-In addition to managing Friends, Ebonie is also a freelance writer and full time consultant to institutions and organizations seeking to engage young urban professionals and philanthropists.
+In 2009 Ebonie began Friends of Ebonie to be a fundraising and volunteer blog for her real – life.
+Now a leading platform for social responsibility for young black professionals, Friends of Ebonie is an educational resource for black millennial giving, a thought – leadership platform and an on – line community connecting young black givers to one another.
+In addition to managing Friends, Ebonie is also a freelance writer, marketing communication professional and an occasional consultant to institutions and organizations seeking to engage young urban professionals and philanthropists.